Dailies & Weeklies Introduction

 This section builds off of the weapon chests section from the Pickups page.

 Be aware that running Open Mind, Heavy Heart, Confiscate, Ambidextrous or Robot as a whole will have different seeded drops than normal runs without them.
+If Open Mind gives multiple weapon chests then the first opened will be the same that everyone sees, while the others are Open Mind only.

-Weapon Drops While enemies just have a chance to drop weapons this is actually a seeded variable, though it will vary a lot even on the same version due to different generations as outlined above.
+While enemies just have a chance to drop weapons this is actually a seeded variable, though it will vary a lot even on the same version due to different generations as outlined above.
 Assume weapon drops will always be dependent on version, difficulty, FPS, alternative layouts, and running Crown of Blood.

 Some weapon drops are ones that drop from enemies that spawn midway through the level and can actually be considered random.
 This normally just includes Laser Crystals spawned from Hyper Crystal, but can include any spawned/revived enemy while running Crown of Guns.